• Skip to primary navigation

 Dear Sirs,

 I have learned that Foz IES offers its students the opportunity to participate in the Erasmus program.
-I am aware of the importance of being part of this project and am writing to you with the firm intention to apply for one of the available scholarships.
+I am aware of the importance of being part of this project and am writing to you with the firm intention of applying for one of the available scholarships.

 I am currently in my last year at middle school ………………..
 In such a situation I understand that this is an ideal opportunity for me.
 Firstly, I was able to benefit from the high level of cooperation between the Italian region in which I want to do internships and very important companies in the industry.